Using Pocket Hole Screws Like a Pro

 Best Practices

-• Test on scrap material if uncertain about screw length or setup.
+• Test on scrap first if you’re unsure about screw length or jig settings.
+Takes two minutes and saves a lot of frustration.

 Common Mistakes and How to Avoid Them